Deck Financing: How to Pay for Your New Deck or Patio

 - $8,800 for a 20-by-20-foot deck

 The biggest factors in price are materials, labor, deck size, and location.
-Labor will be the bulk of the bill at $8 to $22 per square foot, while the quality of materials you choose will determine how pricy your deck ends up being.
+Labor will be the bulk of the bill at $8 to $22 per square foot, while the quality of materials you choose will determine how pricy your deck is.

-Basic materials—pressure treated wood or vinyl—cost around $15 per square foot, while premium materials—composite decking or hardwood—are often $30 or more per square foot, according to local services broker site Thumbtack.
-Then there are stain, footings, railings, stairs, posts, or benches to factor in.
+Basic materials—pressure-treated wood or vinyl—cost around $15 per square foot, while premium materials—composite decking or hardwood—can be $30 or more per square foot, according to local services broker site Thumbtack.
+Then you must factor in stain, footings, railings, stairs, posts, or benches.

 And don’t forget to include other fees such as homeowners association fees, insurance, permits, and property taxes.
 An online deck cost estimator can help you determine a ballpark budget.